Gārgī Vāchaknavī: Debate with Yajnavalkya

-According to the Brihadaranyaka Upanishad, King Janaka of Videha Kingdom held a Rajasuya Yagna and invited all the sages, kings, and princes of India to participate.
+According to the Brihadaranyaka Upanishad, King Kriti Janaka of Videha Kingdom held a Rajasuya Yagna and invited all the sages, kings, and princes of India to participate.
 The yagna lasted for many days, and large quantities of sandalwood, ghee (clarified butter) and barley (cereal grain) were offered to the Yagna fire to create an atmosphere of spiritual sanctity and aroma.
 Janaka, himself a scholar, was impressed with the large gathering of sages, and wanted to find the scholar among them who had the most knowledge of Brahman.
 He stated that he would give a prize of 1,000 cows, each carrying 10 grams of gold, to this scholar.
 Among the scholars present were Yajnavalkya and Gargi Vachaknavi.
 Yajnavalkya believed he was the most advanced of those present due to his mastery of Kundalini Yoga, and ordered his disciple Samsrava to lead the cow herd to his house.
 Before he could do so, eight sages including Vachaknavi challenged him to a debate.
 Shyam Ranganathan notes that Gargi was the only interlocutor to challenge Yajnavalkya twice during the dialogue.

 Sages like Asvala, Janaka's priest, Artabhaga, Bhujyu, Ushasta, and Uddalaka debated with and lost to Yajnavalkya.
 It was then the turn of Gargi to take up the challenge.
-Gargi then questioned Yajnavalkya on his claim of superiority among the scholars, and they began debating him.
+Gargi then questioned Yajnavalkya on his claim of superiority among the scholars, and they began debating.
 Gargi and Yajnavalkya's exchange centred on the ultimate "warp" of reality ("warp" means "the basic foundation or material of a structure or entity).
 Her initial dialogue with Yajnavalkya addressed metaphysical questions such as the unending status of the soul.
 She then asked him, "since this whole world is woven back and forth on water, on what then is it woven back and forth", a question addressing the commonly known cosmological metaphor that expressed the essential interconnectedness of the world.
 In the Brihadaranyaka Upanishad (3.6), she asks Yajnavalkya a series of questions that are answered thus: